 Steroid Shots for Back Pain Don't Work

-Epidural injections are not FD approved.
+Epidural injections are not FDA approved.

 Numerous side effects/ some long term.

 - Wolfe, Michael MD et al. Gastrointestinal Toxicity of Non-Steroidal Anti-inflammatory Drugs.
 N Engl J Med.
 1999 June 17; 340(24): 1888-1899.

 - Singh, G. Recent considerations in nonsteroidal anti-inflammatory drug gastropathy.
 Am J Med.
 1998 Jul 27; 105(1B):31S-38S.

 - Soloman SD, McMurray JJ et. all.
 Cardiovascular risk associated with celecoxib in a clinical trial for colorectal adenoma prevention.
 N Engl J Med.
 2005 Mar 17;352(17): 1071-80.

 - Kostulk, John P. M.D., Margolis, Simeon M.D., PhD Johns HopkinsWhite Paper on Low Back Pain and Osteoporosis 2002.

 - Glass, Lee MD.
 Occupational Medicine Practice Guidelines: American College of Occupational & Environmental Medicine.
 2nd ed., OEM press.

 - Bono, Christopher MD, Lee, Casey MD.
 The Influence of Subdiagnosis on Radiographic and Clinical Outcomes After Lumbar Fusion for Degenerative Disc Disorders: An Analysis of the Literature From Two Decades.
 Spine.
 30(2):227-234, 2005.

 - Knox BD, Chapman TM.
 Anterior Lumbar Interbody Fusion for Discogram Concordant Pain.
 J Spinal Disord 1993;6:242-244.